 So full disclosure – this is not a blog post solely about Sorrento.
-But that’s because there is SO much to do around Sorrento, & I somehow fit it all into a weekend.
+But that’s because there is SO much to do around Sorrento in a weekend, & I somehow fit it all into a weekend.
 So I have to share each & every part of it!
 Honestly, this was probably one of our very favorite places on this trip.
 We decided if we wanted to pick up & move anywhere, southern Italy was it.
 This is a trip I would recommend to ALL of my friends & family… & you!

 Where to stay

 Southern Italy is full of cliffs with buildings all up & down them.
 So while it isn’t too hard, make sure that you stay somewhere with a view.
 You want to be high enough you can see most of Sorrento & facing west to watch the beautiful sunset.
 We stayed at Hotel Cristina & were blown away.
 The views are unbeatable.
 However, don’t make the mistake we did & think you can walk to the hotel from the train station because… even if it looks like it’s a short distance on the map.
 Because to get to those views you have to HIKE.
 I kid you not, we walked in sweating & out of breath.
 But the women at the front desk were SO nice & got us water immediately & told us they have a shuttle… so TAKE THE SHUTTLE, PEOPLE!

 We were all over the place when we were here.
 Since we were on the move so much, we ate a lot of small places & would grab whatever we saw.
 However there were two places that stood out, one for food & one for drinks. & both of these were actually in Positano (a destination you can easily reach from Sorrento in a weekend & absolutely SHOULD).